Carpal tunnel Symptoms & Treatment

 Adjustments to the neck and spine may also be beneficial.
 A chiropractic physician will likely recommend soft tissue stretches and other therapeutic exercises.
 Another type of treatment that is extremely effective in treating carpal tunnel syndrome is Graston Technique, which is using specific instruments to alleviate pressure in affected areas.

-Over time, chiropractic care can help to relieve the pressure that builds in the arms, hands, and fingers due to repetitive motions.
+Over time, chiropractic care and corrective exercises can help to relieve the pressure that builds in the arms, hands, and fingers due to repetitive motions.

 FAQs – Chiropractic for Carpal Tunnel Syndrome